Branes on the singular locus of the Hitchin system via Borel and other parabolic subgroups: Preliminaries

+as it follows from \cite{hitchin-self, simpson1, simpson2}.
+The complex structures $\widetilde{\Gamma}_i$ descend to complex structures $\Gamma_i$ in the quotient and so does the hyperk\"ahler metric $\eta$, defining a hyperk\"ahler structure on $\M_n$.
+Observe that natural the complex structure in $\M_n$ obtained by the identification \eqref{eq def M_n} coincides with $\Gamma_1$.
 Additionally, \cite{donaldson, corlette} proved that the moduli space of rank $n$ flat connections on the $C^\infty$ vector bundle $\EE$ over $X$ of degree $0$ is isomorphic to the above hyperk\"ahler quotient equipped with the complex structure $\Gamma_2$.